5 Letter Words Ending in ER

 Noun : (countable, paraphilia, informal) A character or an individual with large body parts, usually the erogenous zones, with extremely exaggerated sizes, as the object of paraphilic arousal.

-Noun : (uncountable, paraphilia, informal) A paraphilia involving large, exaggerated body parts.
+Noun : (uncountable, paraphilia, informal) A paraphilia involving large, exaggerated body parts, or excessive amount of expelled substances, like bodily fluids.

 Trending On The Word Mixer